the-overdriven/tibiascape-wiki/README.md

 ## Which tibia version is this OTS?
 - Mix of old, new and custom.
 Some sprites are from 7.6 or older and all are upscaled to HD.
 There are some other oldschool 7.6 mechanics, i.e. you can't shoot runes on battle list in PvP, but you can browse fields and walk on pots.
 Map is from real tibia around v.10, slightly trimmed down and modified.

+## When has the server started?
+- 17th of July 2022

 ## What are the rates?
 - mlvl x1, skills x1, exp x1, x2 until you recover your losses after death